Queensland Future Fund Bill 2020

 Vote to grant leave

-LNP opposition sought leave to move an amendment outside the long title of the Royalty Legislation Amendment Bill.
-The ALP government and Greens voted against granting leave, defeating the motion 39-46.
+The LNP opposition (Mr Mander) sought leave to move an amendment to the Royalty Legislation Amendment Bill outside the long title.
+The ALP government and Greens voted to deny leave 46-39, blocking the amendment.

 Defeated39 ayes – 46 noes2020-08-13